 QASP Arts Advantage applications are checked for eligibility by Arts Queensland staff.
 All eligible applications are assessed by social impact and art form specialists who form an external peer assessment panel.
 This model allows industry experts to assess applications for positive impacts on people, places or communities generated as a result of grant funding.

-The panel meet to moderate the round, which includes considering Government priority areas.
-The panel make funding recommendations which are approved by the Director-General, Department of Communities, Housing and Digital Economy.
-The peer assessor panel will be provided with the Arts Queensland funding history of all applicants to this program.
+The panel meet to moderate the round and make funding recommendations which are approved by the Director-General, Department of Communities, Housing and Digital Economy.